-5.24 The Worcestershire GI Partnership has established the principle of preparing Green Infrastructure Concept Plans for major development sites, working in partnership with the appropriate local planning authority and the developer.
-These should contain an assessment of the GI assets and identify a set of GI principles and priorities for the site.

-5.25 The Building with Nature Standards Framework is the UK's first evidence-based benchmark for good industry practice for the delivery of high-quality green infrastructure.
+- 5.23 The Worcestershire GI Partnership has established the principle of preparing Green Infrastructure Concept Plans for major development sites, working in partnership with local planning authorities and developers.
+These should contain an assessment of the GI assets and identify a set of GI principles and priorities for the site. - 5.24 The Building with Nature Standards Framework35 is the UK's first evidence-based benchmark for good industry practice for the delivery of high-quality green infrastructure.
 The standards are applicable to development of different types and scales.
 As well as allowing benchmarking of plans and policies and guiding the design and construction phases of the development itself, the standards provide an assessment tool to grant the Building with Nature Award within an accreditation system.
 Twelve overarching principles are set out that should be applied when seeking to achieve the standards.